-- Using disaggregated data to verify candidate quality at completion to teach P-12 students. - Candidates demonstrating the expected level of proficiency at completion in the following areas: - Content knowledge. - Pedagogical skills. - Critical dispositions. - Professional responsibilities. - Candidates' ability to integrate technology effectively. - Candidates having illustrating proficiency at completion in the areas identified. - Documentation of candidates' effective teaching, including positive impacts on P-12 student learning and development.
+- Using disaggregated data to verify candidate competency at completion to teach P-12 students (categories may include but are not limited to age, race, ethnicity, native language, gender, etc., in accordance with the mission and vision of the EPP's institution). - Candidates demonstrating the expected level of proficiency at completion in the following areas: - Content knowledge. - Pedagogical skills. - Critical dispositions. - Professional responsibilities. - Candidates' ability to integrate technology effectively. - Candidates having illustrating proficiency at completion in the areas identified. - Documentation of candidates' effective teaching, including positive impacts on P-12 student learning and development.